agarwalarpit/boostbyparallel/README.md

 		2. Run the clTut.sln file.
 This will open up visual studio.
 		3. Click on debug, or press F5 to run the code.

-Kernels for the parallelization software are provided in the folder named, *kernel*.
+Kernels for the parallelization software are provided in the folder named, *./kernels*.